-Growth in the Company's Surgical and Medical Centres segment is expected to be driven primarily by increasing utilization of the existing network capacity through a multi-faceted strategy that includes: partnerships with local physicians and health authorities, marketing and brand development, and the introduction of innovative programs and new technologies.
+Growth in the Company's Surgical and Medical Centres segment is expected to be driven primarily by increasing the utilization of the existing network capacity through a multi-faceted strategy that includes expanding partnerships with local physicians and health authorities, marketing and brand development, and the continued introduction of innovative programs and new technologies.
 Efforts to further expand the roster of physicians and surgical privileges to optimize operating room capacity are ongoing at all of the Company's surgical centres.
-Additionally, Centric Health will continue to pursue opportunities to work alongside governments, health authorities and hospitals to find opportunities to relieve surgical wait-lists through new partnerships and business models.
+Additionally, Centric will continue to pursue opportunities to work alongside governments, health authorities and hospitals to find opportunities to relieve surgical wait-lists through new partnerships and business models.
+The Company has successfully expanded capacity utilization in its Surgical Centre network to 38% in the third quarter of 2015 from approximately 30% in the first quarter of 2014.
+Management has a target capacity utilization for the network of 50% in the medium term

-The benefits of the strategic positioning of the centres as partners with physicians, hospitals and health authorities are beginning to be realized as is demonstrated by the Revenue increase over the same period in the prior year.
-As the surgical centres continue to explore opportunities to increase utilization of available capacity, the segment remains susceptible to one-time events which may impact Adjusted EBITDA and Adjusted EBITDA margin, though the overall growth in Revenue is indicative of continued progress in the segment.
-During the first half of 2015, the Company undertook significant renovation to its False Creek location in Vancouver, British Columbia to further enhance the patient experience and ensure that the facility continues to meet and exceed all accreditation standards, which resulted in work disruption of the facility over the period.
+The benefits of the strategic positioning of the centres as partners with physicians, hospitals and health authorities are beginning to be realized as is demonstrated by the year-over-year increase in revenue in the first nine months of 2015.
+A key contributor to this growth has been and is expected to continue to be the continued roll-out and ramp up of bariatric procedures across all of the Company's Surgical Centres.
+The Surgical and Medical Centres segment is also focused on increasing its online presence to generate new business leads.
+Year to date 2015, the segment has seen a 17% year-over-year increase in online inquiries as a result of this initiative.

+Earlier this year, the Company undertook significant renovation to its False Creek location in Vancouver, British Columbia to further enhance the patient experience and ensure that the facility continues to meet and exceed all accreditation standards, which resulted in work disruption of the facility over the period.